Additional information will be posted here.

 Campers can navigate the treacherous “peanut butter pit”, or experience the rush of a trust fall, before making their way to the low ropes course.
 There, they might rescue the princess from the man-eating Spider or go out on a whale watching voyage!
 By the end of the week, they’ll be able to climb high in the trees to fly like a Squirrel, jump off the Pamper Pole, or take a trip on the Zip Line!
 Adventure Program campers do it all!
 While engaging in a “challenge by choice” philosophy, campers will develop group problem-solving, communication and human-relation skills.
 Campers also participate in other selected camp activities, swim in our pool, and enjoy specially designed evening programs.
 Here is a great chance to meet new friends while participating in exciting activities.

-Interested in financial support for the CIT program?
+Interested in financial support for the Adventure program?
 Contact the office to inquire about the Charlie “Peanut” Plyter Memorial Campership.

 Early Bird Discount: Save $25 when you register by April 15!

-Master Camps are open to overnight Campers going into 6th grade and higher.
+Open to overnight Campers going into 6th grade and higher.
 Space is limited, so register today!
-Campers who elect to participate in Master Camps will enjoy extended blocks of programming time each morning and afternoon, devoted to their animation project.
+Campers who elect to participate in Animation Camp will enjoy extended blocks of programming time each morning and afternoon, devoted to their animation project.
 After dinner, evening programs provide a more traditional camp recreational experience!

 Grab your pencils and get to your light boards, it’s time to animate!
 We’re inviting campers to engage in one of the most enchanting and rewarding artistic mediums under the guidance and direction of a professional animator and mixed-media artist.
 Through Animation Camp, campers will learn about the underlying principles of animation as well as have the opportunity to create their own short animated videos through hand-drawn or stop-motion methods.